-The Borough of Bournemouth was abolished in 2019 following the re-organisation of local government in Dorset.
-Following this re-organisation, Bournemouth retained its Borough Charter status through the establishment of a charter trustee in the Local Government (Structural Boundary Changes) (Supplementary Provision and Miscellaneous Amendments) Order 2019, which was laid before parliament on 16th January 2019 and subsequently made on 20 March 2019.
+Bournemouth Borough Council was abolished in 2019 following the re-organisation of local government in Dorset.

+Following this re-organisation, Bournemouth retained its Borough Charter status through the establishment of a Charter Trustee in the Local Government (Structural Boundary Changes) (Supplementary Provision and Miscellaneous Amendments) Order 2019, which was laid before parliament on 16 January 2019 and subsequently made on 20 March 2019.